alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 A very interesting code tool is testing.
 Unit, integration and end-to-end tests can be [automated](https://pinchito.es/2012/automating-the-automation), which ensures that any modifications can be performed without introducing new bugs.
-Having a running test suite (or CI) should be the second priority of any dev team, after keeping the production environment used by customers.
+Having a running test suite (often called CI suite) should be the second priority of any dev team, after keeping the production environment used by customers.
 No excuses: any failing tests have to be dealt with immediately.